MircoBabin/BuildStamp/README.md

 - [Digitally sign documentation](docs/DigitallySign.md "Digitally sign documentation")

 # Why
 Delphi doesn't have a good way to embed the compilation date/time into the executable.
 There is a solution reading the linker timestamp from the PE Header of the executable.
 But that PE Header solution is too complex and low-level in my opinion.
+Delphi also lacks updating the Version Info resource in a usable way, when the versionnumber is already present in a sourcefile.

-So I wrote BuildStamp for injecting the compilation date/time via Pre-build event into a source file.
+So I wrote BuildStamp for injecting the compilation date/time and adjusting the Version Info via Pre-build event.
 The modified source file is then compiled into the executable.

 The Microsoft provided [signtool.exe](https://learn.microsoft.com/en-us/windows/win32/seccrypto/signtool "signtool.exe") can only be officially installed with the "Microsoft Windows Software Development Kit (SDK)".
 I wanted a standalone executable that can be distributed standalone.
 And I wanted the ability to store the code signing certificate in [KeePass](https://keepass.info/ "KeePass").
 That's why I added the "sign" command.